-When you create your own seminar of webinar you control the content and the attendees.
-I prefer the webinar format because you are not limiting your geo target area.
+When you create your own seminar or webinar, you control the content and the attendees.
+I prefer the webinar format because you are not limiting your geo-target area.
 You can charge or offer your webinars for free.

 You can also record your webinar and reuse it.